uvmetal/neo-burner/README.md

 ## Build

 Only build the software.
 Do not package it.
+Note: this is still being tested.
+Stick to `yarn dev` if you need to generate some paper wallets for an event.

 `yarn prepack` or `yarn build`